 (b) a statement that the teacher and the employer may have a right to a review under section 124.

+[Section 30 amended: No. 3 of 2023 s.
+21 and 87.]

-31. Notice of cancellation or reinstatement of registration to be given
+31. Notice of cancellation or reinstatement of registration must be given

-(1) The Board is to give written notice of the cancellation or reinstatement of the person’s registration under section 27 no later than 14 days after making the decision to cancel or reinstate the registration to —
+(1) The Board must give written notice of the cancellation or reinstatement of the person’s registration under section 27 no later than 14 days after making the decision to cancel or reinstate the registration to —

 (a) the person whose registration is cancelled or reinstated; and

-(b) if the person holds, or held, limited registration, the employer of that person.
+(b) if the person holds, or held, limited registration — the employer of that person.

-(2) The notice is to contain —
+(2) The notice must contain —

 (a) a reference to the provision of this Act under which the registration was cancelled or reinstated; and